 Providing a training framework that can be used in multiple areas

-Let’s dig deeper into each of these benefits so you can see how experiential learning can support your professional development strategy.
+Let’s dig deeper into each of these benefits so you can see how experiential training can support your professional development strategy.

 The main objective of any training initiative is to change behaviors in order to achieve a specific outcome.
 If participants are not aware of that outcome or not invested in accomplishing it, they are less likely to change their behaviors.